samirelhassann/ignite-call/README.md

 # Ignite call

-system that allows the scheduling of sessions considering the availability of google calendar using ReactJS + NextJS
+System that allows the scheduling of sessions considering the availability of google calendar using ReactJS + NextJS

 This is a project used for study purposes only • [Samir El Hassan](https://github.com/samirelhassann)